 - Review how long that Surgeon has been in practice in Australia

 - Read their Plastic Surgery Google Reviews and other online social media reviews – hear what patients say.

-- May involve a less expensive breast implant (breast prosthesis)
+- Possibility of a less expensive breast implant being used (breast prosthesis)

 - Motiva breast implants are currently the most costly breast augmentation implant options in Australia, yet Motiva has been reported to offer certain advantages

-- Motiva brand implants are ONLY available from certified Plastic Surgeons because manufacturers do not allow Cosmetic Doctors to purchase them because they are not FRACS (Plas)
+- Motiva brand implants are ONLY available from certified Plastic Surgeons.
+This is due to the fact that manufacturers do not allow Cosmetic Doctors to purchase them because they are not FRACS (Plas)